seanmclane/mesaoverland/src/content/campers/flatbed/fulllong.md

       overall quality of this door is without peer.'
     price: 1550
     category: standard
+  - name: Default White
+    description: If no color is selected or desired the default color is white.
+      *White faces will be present in areas with appearance selection as well.
+      Add $0 *PREMIUM* Counter top and face panels Wilsonart laminate finish Mystique Dawn w/ Matte finish (Choose up to two premium or standard) info Add $1,000 *PREMIUM* Counter top and face panels Wilsonart laminate finish Graphite Nebula w/ Matte finish (Choose up to two premium or standard)
+    price: 0
+    category: color
   - category: color
     name: "*PREMIUM* Counter top and face panels Wilsonart laminate finish Mystique Dawn w/ Matte finish (Choose up to two premium or standard)"